weihancai/MoneyView/README.md

 ➢	User can edit and delete their accounts and transactions should there be a need to

 Bonus features:

 ●	Forget password function (send verification code to user’s e-mail to reset password on application) ●	Interactive and user-friendly pie chart for easy viewing of the percentage of the categories user has expense/income from

+This application is hosted live using atpspace which consits -Databse manager in atspacs
+-File manager in atspace